SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

-While we are a Vegan Family, the term “Vegan” does not insist on a plate consisting of fresh fruits, vegetables, grains, legumes, seeds, and nuts.
+The term “Vegan” does not insist on a plate consisting of fresh fruits, vegetables, grains, legumes, seeds, and nuts.
 A Vegan diet can very well be a package of Oreos and a sugary drink to take it all down.
-I want to insist that we fill our plates with the best and I will insist this by spelling it out clearly: Increasing our Intake of Plant Foods and Decreasing our Intake of Processed Foods/Meats/Dairy.
+I want to insist that we fill our plates with the best and I will insist on this by spelling it out clearly: Increasing our Intake of Plant Foods and Decreasing our Intake of Processed Foods/Meats/Dairy.

 Another reason that I dig this wording is that the term “Vegan” can turn people off.
 Many run the other way.
-By giving some leeway there, you can offer those who see this is “extremely restrictive” as a simple “Increase to Decrease” ratio.
+By giving some leeway there, you can offer those who see this as “extremely restrictive” a simple “Increase to Decrease” ratio.

 3. Wash Clothes Correctly.